yashthipsay/Forta_Bots_Challenges/Challenge-2/README.md

   - Address of the first token in the swap
   - Address of the second token in the swap
   - Fee required for the swap
+  - Amount for token 1
+  - Amount for token 2

 ## Test Data